-AND WHEN I’M DOG TIRED?
 We stayed in the super-stylish Dawson’s Olive room, which is named after a famous trout lure.
-When we visited, the Deluxe room had only been open to guests for about six weeks as it is housed in a new extension, accessed via a conservatory-style corridor.
+When we visited, the Deluxe room had only been open to guests for about six weeks.
+It is housed in a new extension, accessed via a conservatory-style corridor.
 Handily, this runs alongside a small enclosed garden, making late night and early morning ablutions a breeze.

-The room had a warm, homely feel and was tastefully themed around fishing, with everything from feature wallpaper to angling posters and fly fishing lures on display.
-The retro light fittings and Victorian-style radiators may have been a nod to the past, but the room was kitted out with all the latest technology, such as a DAB digital radio with Bluetooth.
-There was a bottle of Fuller’s own London Pride beer waiting to be enjoyed, as well as a Nespresso coffee machine, Teapigs tea and homemade shortbread.
+The room had a warm, homely feel and was tastefully themed around fishing, with angling posters and fly fishing lures on display.
+The retro light fittings may have been a nod to the past, but the room had all the latest technology, such as a DAB radio.
+There was a bottle of Fuller’s London Pride beer waiting for us, as well as a Nespresso coffee machine, Teapigs tea and homemade shortbread.

 I loved the clever, space-saving design touches – the fridge on the wall was a great idea and the curved bathroom was a striking addition to the room, especially when teamed with the bold feature tiles.
 The fluffy white robes and Cole & Lewis toiletries were also much appreciated.

-HOW ARE THE SCOOBY SNACKS?
 Delicious, and many dishes champion local produce.
-The “social plates” – which include breaded halloumi and black pudding croquettes – make great light bites, while the main meals have something for everyone and include burgers, steak and stilton pies, salads and grilled salmon.
+The “social plates” – which include breaded halloumi and black pudding croquettes – make great light bites, while the main meals have something for everyone.
 The Sunday roasts are also a hit with both locals and guests.

-I was very impressed with the drinks on offer, too.
-Not only does the bar stock a fantastic selection of gins from all over the world but there’s a great choice of cocktails and wines.
+I was impressed with the drinks on offer, too.
+Not only does the bar stock gin from all over the world but there’s also a great choice of cocktails.
 Breakfast is a fine affair too, and the service is super-speedy.
 Ernie joined us for both dinner and breakfast in the beautiful orangery beside the bar.
 It’s a really lovely space which, during the summer months, opens right out onto the courtyard area.

-WHERE’S GOOD FOR WALKIES?
-The pub is located in the Test Valley which, with its beautiful countryside and chocolate box villages, is arguably one of the prettiest parts of Hampshire.
-You won’t go short of riverside walks thanks to the River Test – one of the finest trout and salmon rivers in Europe – practically running past the pub.
+The pub is located in the Test Valley which is arguably one of the prettiest parts of Hampshire.
+You won’t go short of riverside walks, thanks to the River Test – one of the finest trout and salmon rivers in Europe.
+It practically runs past the pub.
 Look out for the gravel road next to it, which will take you to Romsey’s War Memorial Park.

-Lovely walks can also be enjoyed in the grounds of the National Trust’s Mottisfont Abbey, which is home to the National Rose Collection.
-Maps for dog walkers highlight where you can and can’t go but to see the main highlights, the Trust recommends a six-mile walk around the estate, which takes around two hours.
+Lovely walks can also be enjoyed in the grounds of the National Trust’s Mottisfont Abbey (pictured above), which is home to the National Rose Collection.
+Maps show where dog walkers can and can’t go but to see the highlights, the Trust recommends a six-mile walk around the estate, which takes two hours.
 Spearywell Wood, a 15-minute walk from the abbey, is also well worth exploring.

-From The Cromwell Arms, it’s a short stroll into Romsey itself, which has a spectacular Norman Abbey dating back to 907 AD.
-The Broadlands Country Estate is very close too, but don’t try and visit with a dog – they’re not at all welcome, even in the grounds.
+From The Cromwell Arms, it’s a short stroll into Romsey itself, which has a Norman Abbey dating back to 907 AD.
 The cathedral cities of Salisbury and Winchester are also both within a 30-minute drive.